storyfeet/bob_cards_elm/rules.md

 2. Building a Railway track
 3. Removing bandits from an area
 4. Moving Special pieces West

-The first player to reach the end of the score track wins the game.

-If the Bandits reach the end of their track, the game ends immediately, and the player with the most points wins.

-*(Ties are broken by distance west, followed by resource count)*
+5. Feeding Villages

 Verses, Co-op and Single player
 ---------------------

 This game can be played as Verses, as Co-op and as single player.
 The rules barely need adjustment.
 Simply choose the appropriate *Mission Card* and everything basically falls into place.

+For Verses Play:

+* Each player has their own token on the score track.
+* The first player to reach the end of the score track wins the game.
+* Players take turns clockwise, starting with the holder of the P1 Token, which changes every day.
+* If the Bandits reach the end of their track, the game ends immediately, and the player with the most points wins.

+*(Ties are broken by distance west, followed by resource count)*

 For Cooperative Play: